 - If you have registered to attend an event we are organising, we will use your details for administration purposes and will add your details to our Leads Database.

-- For marketing purposes, we also use 3rd party agencies and LinkedIn to provide us details of L&D personnel who would be interested in our services.
+For marketing purposes, we also use 3rd party agencies and LinkedIn to provide us details of people who would be legitimately interested in our services.
 We also take data from sources above to send relevant marketing material to.

 Who we share your personal data with